 85

-This property got its name from its first owner.
+This property was named after its first owner.
 The present one, Pierre Meslier (who worked at d'Yquem as manager), bought Raymond Lafon in 1972.

-There are 18 ha of vines in Sauternes commune, surrounded by famous names as Lafaurie Peyraguey, d'Yquem and Suduiraut.
-The soil here is gravely on the surface and contains a mix of clay and limestones.
-The cépage is a classic for Sauternes & Barsac – 80% Semillon and 20% Sauvignon Blanc, vines are on average 35 years old, yield per ha is only 8.5 hl (!), and the wine matures in new barrels for three years.
+There are 18 ha of vines in the Sauternes commune, surrounded by famous names such as Lafaurie Peyraguey, d'Yquem, and Suduiraut.
+The soil here is gravelly on the surface and contains a mix of clay and limestone.
+The cépage is a classic for Sauternes & Barsac - 80% Semillon and 20% Sauvignon Blanc.
+The vines are, on average, 35 years old; the yield per hectare is only 8.5 hectoliters (!); and the wine matures in new barrels for three years.

-A perfect example that Raymond Lafon aims more towards quality than quantity is that only grapes with sugar content corresponding to the potential of 19-21% alcohol are harvested.
-Another sign of ruthless selection is that 20-100% (!) of the harvest is declassified every year, according to the quality of the vintage.
+A perfect example of how Raymond Lafon prioritizes quality over quantity is that only grapes with a sugar content corresponding to a potential alcohol content of 19-21% are selected for harvesting.
+Another sign of ruthless selection is that 20-100% (!) of the harvest is declassified every year, depending on the vintage's quality.

-Raymond Lafon is close to d'Yquem concerning the style and one of the district's most stable and demanded wines.
-For me, Raymond Lafon is among the five best sweet wines in Bordeaux and represents excellent value for the money.
+Raymond Lafon is similar in style to d'Yquem and is one of the district's most stable and sought-after wines.
+It is among the top five sweet wines in Bordeaux and represents excellent value for the price.

-In April 2012, Jean-Pierre Meslier arranged for me a vertical of 11 successive vintages (2011-2001), which was a showcase of what Raymond Lafon is capable of!
-In November 2012, he came to Copenhagen to tutor a wine dinner, where nine vintages of Raymond Lafon were served to appropriate dishes.
-It was a marvellous experience!
+In April 2012, Jean-Pierre Meslier arranged for me a vertical of 11 successive vintages (2001-2011), which showcased Raymond Lafon's capabilities.
+In November 2012, he came to Copenhagen to tutor a wine dinner, where nine vintages of Raymond Lafon were served with appropriate dishes.
+It was a marvelous experience!

 86